¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 1. The "Flicker" Test

-Flickering is rarely an LED chip issue; it is almost always a driver or dimming compatibility issue.
+Flickering is rarely an LED chip issue; it is often a driver or dimming compatibility issue.

 • Check the Dimmer: Ensure you are using a 0-10V dimmer compatible with LED loads.

-• Check the Connections: In a gym, heavy weights dropping create significant floor and ceiling vibrations.
-Over time, these vibrations can loosen the "V" or "Y" connectors in a hexagon grid.
-A loose connection creates arcing, which causes flickering.
+• Check the Connections: Heavy weights dropping create significant vibrations.
+Over time, these can loosen connectors.
+A loose connection creates arcing, which may cause flickering.

 2. Dimming or "Clouding"

-• Clean the Diffuser: A 1mm layer of chalk dust can reduce light output by up to 15%.
-Perform a damp wipe as described above.
+• Clean the Diffuser: Based on internal lighting benchmarks, a heavy accumulation (approximately 1mm) of chalk dust can reduce light output by an estimated 15%.

 3. Driver Overheating

-If the lights shut off after several hours and then turn back on after cooling, the driver is likely "thermal cycling."
-This happens when chalk dust acts as an insulator, preventing the driver from shedding heat.
-Cleaning the driver housing is essential for maintaining the IES LM-80 rated lifespan of the components.
+If the lights shut off and turn back on after cooling, the driver is likely "thermal cycling."
+This can happen when chalk dust acts as an insulator.
+Cleaning the driver housing is essential for maintaining the IES LM-80 rated lifespan.

 Expert Insights: Non-Obvious Maintenance "Gotchas"

-The Compressed Air Trap Many owners use "canned air" or compressors to blow chalk off their lights.
-This is a mistake.
-Compressed air can force fine chalk particles past the gaskets and into the driver enclosure.
-It is far more effective to use a vacuum with a soft brush attachment or a damp wipe to remove the contaminant entirely rather than redistributing it.
+The Compressed Air Trap Many owners use compressors to blow chalk off lights.
+This is generally a mistake.
+Compressed air can force fine particles past gaskets and into the driver enclosure.
+It is more effective to use a vacuum with a soft brush attachment.

 The Cleaning Timing Always time your lighting maintenance after your deep gym cleaning.
-If you mop the floors or leaf-blow the gym mats first, you will kick up a massive cloud of dust that will immediately settle on your freshly cleaned lights.
+If you mop or leaf-blow floors first, you will kick up dust that settles on freshly cleaned lights.
 Clean from the top down: Lights first, then equipment, then floors.

 Summary of Best Practices